bowenl-math/bowenl-math.github.io/index.md

 ### Welcome to my homepage!
-Hello, I'm Bowen Liu, a Phd student in Mathematics Department of Tsinghua University from Sept 2022, under the supervision of [chenglong yu](https://chenglongyu.github.io/).
+Hello, I'm Bowen Liu, a PhD student in Mathematics Department of Tsinghua University from Sept 2022, under the supervision of [chenglong yu](https://chenglongyu.github.io/).
 My research interest lies in the intersection of complex differential geometry and complex algebraic geometry.
 Nowadays I'm learning some basic theories of toric varieties.

 ### Seminars